decentraland/schemas/report/schemas.api.md

     emoteHasGeometry?: boolean;
 };

+// Warning: (ae-missing-release-tag) "ItemPublishedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ItemPublishedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ItemPublishedEvent = BaseEvent & {
+    type: Events.Type.BLOCKCHAIN;
+    subType: Events.SubType.Blockchain.ITEM_PUBLISHED;
+    metadata: ItemEventMetadata;
+};

+// @public (undocumented)
+export namespace ItemPublishedEvent {
+    const // (undocumented)
+    schema: JSONSchema<ItemPublishedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<ItemPublishedEvent>;
+}

 // Warning: (ae-missing-release-tag) "ItemSoldEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "ItemSoldEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //